BEHAVIOUR

 Information for vets

-In accordance with good practice, and due to the influence of medical conditions on problematic behaviours in dogs, our Behaviourist Hannah requests referral from a client’s registered Veterinarian before commencing behaviour consultations.
-Veterinary referral allows Hannah to ensure the dog has recently been seen by a veterinarian, and to view any relevant medical history prior to an initial consultation.
+In accordance with good practice, and due to the influence of medical conditions on problematic behaviours in dogs, I request referral from a client’s registered Veterinarian before commencing behaviour consultations.

 Qualifications

-Hannah has a Master’s degree in Clinical Animal Behaviour, a Bachelor’s degree in Zoology and a Professional Diploma
+I have a Master’s degree in Clinical Animal Behaviour, a Bachelor’s degree in Zoology and a Professional Diploma

 (Level 5) in Canine Behaviour.